This document was printed directly from my website at macbodachland.com

-Drawing on my previous career in media, I focused on digital publishing systems, textual analysis, and data visualization during my master's studies at the I School.
+Drawing on my previous career in media, I focused on digital publishing, textual analysis, and data visualization during my interdisciplinary master's studies as an I School Fellow, including a team capstone project that explored alternative wayfinding UIs for ebooks.
 With Prof. Bob Glushko, I was a contributing author for The Discipline of Organizing, an essential core text for information science programs.
-With Prof. Marti Hearst, I led the design and development for a new version of Wordseer, an open-source tool for deep textual analysis, and contributed to the creation and qualitative assessment of a tool for exploratory data analysis on a research team of three.
-Alongside my broad theoretical and technical studies, I held positions as an I School Fellow, a Teaching Assistant, and a Graduate Student Researcher.
+With Prof. Marti Hearst, I led the design and development for a new version of Wordseer, an open-source tool for deep textual analysis, and contributed to the creation and qualitative assessment of a tool for exploratory data analysis on a PhD-student-led research team of three.

 def previous_life( ):

 Before grad school, I earned a bachelor's degree from Vassar College in 2004 and spent nine years working in journalism and publishing, developing foundational skills and perspectives in communication, interviewing, and understanding complex systems.